-It is NOT allowed to wear revealing, skimpy or spaghetti-strapped tops, dresses, shorts, miniskirts and footwear that make excessive noise and/or make activity difficult such as clogs, boots, flip-flops open-toe, high heeled shoes, flashing lights shoes and similar types.
+It is NOT allowed to wear revealing tops, dresses, shorts, miniskirts.
+No footwear that make excessive noise and/or make activity difficult such as clogs, boots, flip-flops open-toe, high heeled shoes, flashing lights shoes and similar types.
 No jewelries are allowed with the exception of small, plain stud earrings.
+Upper elementary and middle school students may wear jewelries for cultural events for which students are responsible for.
 Hats, caps, hoods and the like are to be removed when inside the school buildings.